Understanding Worsted Weight Yarn: A Beginner's Guide

 The weight of a yarn determines how thick or thin your stitches will be and how drapey or structured your fabric becomes.
 It does not relate to the weight of the skein.

 Worsted-weight yarn can have any plies, from one to many.
 However, more commonly, worsted-weight yarns tend to have between two to four plies.
+Sometimes you will see worsted weight roving yarn.
+This type has only one strand or ply.

 This count helps contribute to the yarn's strength, durability, and characteristic medium thickness.
 You may also encounter eight-ply yarns and even 10-ply yarn.